-As you frog kick closer to the beams of light you being to notice all of the intricate details on the high sloped wall leading to the water’s surface.
+As you frog kick closer to the beams of light, you begin to notice all of the intricate details on the high-sloped wall leading to the water’s surface.
 Skeleton trees and rocks seem to terrace their way from about 6 meters up to the surface.
 I could have spent most of my dive time playing in the light beams and searching through the edge of Chac Mool Cenote.

 Air Dome – Hydrogen Sulfide

 Toward the end of the line on most dives is an area known as the air dome.
-In recent months, Chac Mool the Air Dome has been surrounded by a layer of hydrogen sulfide that covers the bottom with the exception of the tallest stalagmites.
+In recent months, Chac Mool, the Air Dome, has been surrounded by a layer of hydrogen sulfide that covers the bottom except for the tallest stalagmites.

-The view as you approach the air dome is otherworldly, and if you didn’t know better you might think you were landing on an alien planet.
-The suspended hydrogen sulfide also reduces the visibility slightly and gives the whole scene a hazy which adds to the eerie feel.
+As you approach the air dome, the view is otherworldly, and if you didn’t know better, you might think you were landing on an alien planet.
+The suspended hydrogen sulfide also slightly reduces the visibility and makes the whole scene hazy, adding to the eerie feel.

-Long tall and wide, nice examples of “Cave Curtains” can be found in Chac Mool.
-On the line between Little Brother and Kukulcan keep your eye out and you can spot several nice cave curtains which do look similar to an open curtain sitting ruffled next to a window.
+Long tall, and wide, nice examples of “Cave Curtains” can be found in Chac Mool.
+On the line between Little Brother and Kukulcan, keep your eye out and spot several nice cave curtains that look similar to an open curtain sitting ruffled next to a window.

 Collapsed pieces of cenote ceiling